Hearthstone: Sales and playerbase

+On Jan 23, 2023, players in China lost access to Blizzard's games because the company's license agreement to use NetEase servers expired, and disagreed over the continuation of the agreement.
+On July 28, 2024, in the ChinaJoy 2024 event, it was announced by Executive Producer Nathan Lyons-Smith that Hearthstone would return to China on September 25, 2024.
+Returning players in China were given golden copies of all cards released in 2023 for free, as well as various other in-game cosmetics and rewards.

 Awards

-Forbes awarded Hearthstone as the best digital card game of 2013.
-At The Game Awards 2014, Hearthstone was awarded the best mobile/handheld game.
-In December 2014, GameSpot awarded Hearthstone with mobile game of the year.
-GameTrailers awarded Hearthstone with multiplayer game of the year and best overall game of 2014.
-At the 18th Annual DICE Awards, Hearthstone was awarded with "Mobile Game of the Year" and "Strategy/Simulation Game of the Year", as well as nominations for "Game of the Year", "Outstanding Achievement in Game Design", "Outstanding Innovation in Gaming", and "Outstanding Achievement in Online Gameplay".
-At the 2014 BAFTA Awards, Hearthstone won best multiplayer game.
-At the 2014 NAVGTR Awards Hearthstone won the Game, Strategy (Dan Elggren) award.
+Forbes awarded Hearthstone as the "Best Digital Card Game" of 2013.
+At The Game Awards 2014, Hearthstone was awarded with "Best Mobile/Handheld Game", along with nominations for "Best Online Experience" and "Game of the Year".
+In December 2014, GameSpot awarded Hearthstone with "Mobile Game of the Year".
+GameTrailers awarded Hearthstone with "Multiplayer Game of the Year" and "Best Overall Game of 2014".
+At the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Hearthstone with "Mobile Game of the Year" and "Strategy/Simulation Game of the Year"; it also received nominations for "Game of the Year", "Outstanding Achievement in Game Design", "Outstanding Achievement in Online Gameplay", and "Outstanding Innovation in Gaming".
+Hearthstone would again be nominated for "Outstanding Achievement in Online Gameplay" during the following year's awards ceremony, as well as the next one after that.
+At the 11th British Academy Video Games Awards, Hearthstone won for best "Multiplayer", along with nominations for best "Mobile & Handheld" and "Game Design".
+At the 2014 NAVGTR Awards, Hearthstone won the "Game, Strategy" (Dan Elggren) award.
 The One Night in Karazhan expansion pack won the award each for "Best Handheld Audio" and "Best Sound Design in a Casual/Social Game" at the 15th Annual Game Audio Network Guild Awards, whereas its other nomination was for "Best Music in a Casual/Social Game".
 In 2018, the Kobolds & Catacombs expansion pack was nominated for "Best Sound Design in a Casual/Social Game", while the game itself won the award for "Best Original Song" with "Hearth and Home" at the 16th Annual Game Audio Network Guild Awards.
 In 2019, The Boomsday Project won the awards for "Best Music in a Casual/Social Game" and "Best Sound Design in a Casual/Social Game" at the 17th Annual Game Audio Network Guild Awards.